-All Global University graduate courses are approved by outside reviewers and are subject to review by a content specialist.
+All Global University graduate courses are reviewed by an outside content specialist.
 Global University's graduate-level course writers hold earned doctoral or terminal degrees from accredited institutions and are chosen based on expertise in a given field.
 The curriculum is designed to allow students to engage in original, guided research in addition to structured learning activities.